CanNuhlar/NameThatColor-Java-Port/README.md

 # Known Issues

-1. Can't parse 4 char hex codes at the moment.
-Will be fixed when I get free time on my hands.
+1. ~~Can't parse 4 char hex codes(shorthand hex) at the moment.
+Will be fixed when I get free time on my hands.~~

 # Disclaimer